- Module Code:

 Method of assessment

-There will be two term tests (each 10%) and one three-hour written examination at the end of the course in May/June (80%).
+There will be two end of term tests (each 10%) and one three-hour written examination at the end of the module in May/June (80%).
 The examination will include passages for translation from texts read in class (but not unseen texts) together with linguistic and general questions arising from them.

 M. Boyce, “Middle Persian Literature”.
 In: B. Spuler (ed.), Handbuch der Orientalistik, vol.4.2.1: Iranistik, Literatur.
 Leiden/Köln: Brill, 1968, pp.31-76.